Best Instant Tents: 7 Top Models

 Floor Space: 90 ft.² ⸱ Height: 72” ⸱ Weight: 19.1 lbs.

-The Coleman brand name is virtually synonymous with low-cost, high-quality outdoor products, and this ‘dark rest’ instant tent is no exception to the rule.
+The Coleman brand name is virtually synonymous with affordable, high-quality outdoor gear, and the ‘dark rest’ instant cabin tent is no exception.

 The standout feature of this shelter is the use of ‘dark rest’ technology, which essentially blocks out 90% of sunlight.
 This helps to keep the interior cool on warm, sunny days and prevents the sunrise from waking you up in the morning – ideal for campers who like to sleep in late!